 - Emo:: One of the more well known examples of this trope.

-- New Sound Album: In contrast to The Power of Failing, EndSerenading features crisper production, and the songs tend to build up to instrumental climaxes instead of quick dynamic changes.
+- New Sound Album: In contrast to The Power of Failing, EndSerenading features crisper production, fewer lyrics, and the songs tend to build up to instrumental climaxes instead of quick dynamic changes.

 - Not Christian Rock: Biblical allusions, and the subject of God are frequently present in the band's lyrics.
 However, they frequently played with secular bands, and never associated themselves with the Christian musical scene.
 Furthermore, none of the band members ever spoke publicly about their faith.